-If you have a pregnant hamster on your hands, you’ll need to learn how to take care of both momma hamster and her babies (known as pups).
-But should you be doing?
+If you have a pregnant hamster on your hands, you’ll need to learn how to take care of both the momma hamster and her babies (known as pups).
+But what should you be doing?
 Should you touch the babies or feed them?
-We’ve done the research for you to bring you the concise guide to raising baby hamsters.
+We've done the research for you to bring you a concise guide to raising baby hamsters.

 There are two phases to caring for baby hamsters who are still with their Momma:

 - The first two weeks after birth: Give the mother and babies space, providing plenty of food/water, resisting the temptation of handling the babies.

 - 2-4 weeks after birth: Make sure the babies grow up healthy and strong and separate males from females.